Dieptranivsr/Ros_Diep/ROS_Note/How_to_use_Dynamic_reconfigure_in_ROS.md

 Client programs, e.g., GUIs, can query the node for the set of reconfigurable parameters, including their names, types, and ranges, and present a customized interface to the user.
 This is especially useful for hardware drivers, but has broader applicability.

+# Combining C++/Python Publisher/Subscriber
+## Description
+This tutorial shows how to mix publishers and subscribers written in C++ and Python.